Chapter 9:

 “Advantage of being a minor at the time.
 All the interviewers who came up to me after Newtonville were also none the wiser.”

-“...”
-The warmth persisted in her chest, though she feared it be doused as it often would be, by the harsh cold brought on by memories of her long turbulent past.
-Amala prayed that warmth could withstand a dip into those murky days from long ago.
+“…” That flickering warmth in her chest; Amala prayed it could withstand a dip into murky days long past.
+Fear the rekindled happiness may only be momentary, doused by harsh cold memories, Amala shuttered.
 “No one believed me when I told them years ago.
 They said I was…remembering things wrong, that dates and times didn’t match up, that I was lying!
 Will you hear me out…?”

 Part 2

 Life under my father’s roof was suffocating.
 “Amala, why can’t you cook yet?!”
 He had expectations for what kind of daughter I should’ve been, and I didn’t measure up.
 “A girl your age must be able to cook!
 Karthika, teach her!
 She will never find a husband like this!”
 He didn’t bother to understand me!
 My father had grown up in a different world, in a different time.
-“Amala, I fought to make money here, to make it so you, your brother and your mother would all have a happy life, but you have to work hard too!”
+“Amala, I fought to make money here.
+Your brother, your mother, and you have to work hard too!
+It’s so we can all have a happy life.”

 “Amala, why did you not attend that young girls meet up?
 I arranged for you to go!”
-My mother, Karthika, wanted the perfect daughter, simple.
+My mother, Karthika, wanted the perfect daughter; simple.
 “If you don’t socialize, you’ll never make friends.
 Never find a good husband!”
 My parents saw me as a prize on a shelf; something to be won.
 “You should have a skill…something to make you seem special.
 We want you to live the American dream!
 Don’t you want to be happy?”
-It wasn’t about what I wanted, it was about how we were seen, how they thought they’d be looked at by the world around them!
+It wasn’t about what I wanted, it was about how we were seen.
 “Amala, you like to dance, right?”

 He’d drill me at home, running me ragged, while my mother told me to stay beautiful.
 “Amala, you’re getting too big!
 You cannot become so muscly, that is not the shape of a woman!”
 She would screen every piece of food that went in my mouth!
 “Now you are getting too thin!
 Amala, how will you make friends if you’re too sickly to play with them?
 Dear Ramesh, what will we do with this girl?”

 They started to resent me, even if not openly.
 My parents’ focus shifted to my brother until my father found a place for me…a place away from them; Ms. Helga’s boarding school for girls.
 “You’ll be staying here for a while, Amala.”
-They saw me off with a smile, expecting I’d come out the perfect little girl ready to be shown off.
+They saw me off with a smile, expecting I’d come out the perfect little girl, and trophy.

 My first couple of weeks were lonely.
 All the other girls had already been friends for years, so I was an outsider.
 From class, to practice, and eating, all alone, and I loathed it.
 I begged my mother to come and get me, but she swore it was for my own good!
 Crying at night, eating in the bathroom stall, changing in the empty locker rooms…I slowly lost hope that I’d ever make friends until…

-“Hi…” One of the caretakers introduced a brooding girl, only about 2 years older, to me.
+“Hi.”
+One of the caretakers introduced a brooding girl, only about 2 years older, to me.
 “You’re…Amlila?
 Right?”
-I was taken aback by the girl’s boyishly short, messy, black hair and constantly angry eyes immediately!
+I was taken aback by the girl’s boyishly short, messy, black hair and constant scowl immediately!
 The staff wanted us to be friends, as she was interested in ballet too.
 “It’s nice to meet you.
 I’m…hey!”
 I just walked away, going about my business.
 She had one chance in my mind, and getting my name wrong was an instant fail!

 During practice, I noticed her; she was lacking in ability.
 The instructor spent so much time with her that he didn’t even bother to help me!
 It was vexing, as I believed that dancing Swan Lake was my way out!
 He kept her behind and worked with her one night, so I waited for the girl afterwards.